 The ROA is very complicated, so it is difficult to know what is protected by the Act.
 However, there are a number of ways you can work out whether a conviction is spent.
 You can;

 - Use our online Disclosure calculator.

-- Obtain a basic disclosure from Disclosure Scotland.
+- Obtain a basic disclosure from Disclosure and Barring Service.
 This costs £25, and only discloses unspent convictions.